Make an Appointment: (612) 293-4755 | [email protected]

 • banner image

-How to Fix and Save a Broken Marriage: From a Christian Counselor in Minneapolis
+How to Fix and Save a Broken Marriage: From a Christian Counselor in Phoenix, AZ

 The institution of marriage has existed for centuries.
 Historically, marriage existed to create alliances between families.
 Rarely did couples marry for love.
 Biblically, marriage is referenced in the first book of the bible with Adam & Eve.